ECP-WarpX/impactx/docs/source/usage/python.rst

       The number of grid points along each direction on the coarsest level.

+   .. py:property:: max_level

+      The maximum mesh-refinement level for the simulation.

+   .. py:property:: finest_level

+      The currently finest level of mesh-refinement used.
+      This is always less or equal to :py:attr:`~max_level`.

    .. py:property:: domain

       The physical extent of the full simulation domain, relative to the reference particle position, in meters.